CellWatch/cellwatch-app/README.md

 # Application Architecture #

 The app is built on the concepts of [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html), originally developed by Robert C. Martin a.k.a.
-"Uncle Bob", which we have adapted to fit our needs.
+"Uncle Bob", which we have adapted to fit our needs. **Note: The CellWatch app currently
+"aspires" to fully utilize the Clean Architecture concepts below.
+For example, many features of various repositories and managers do not yet have UseCases implemented.**

 ## What is Clean Architecture? ##